13 Dec, 2018 Have a #FamilyHistree conversation today

-The festive season is a great time to connect with family and friends over food and drink.
+Events around the festive season are a great time to connect with family and friends over food and drink.
 What’s more, families have time to catch up on the year and share conversations of stories, experiences and laughter.
-That is why this Christmas, we are encouraging families to continue this discussion to talk about their #FamilyHistree of heart disease.
+That is why this Christmas, as well as any celebration, we are encouraging families to continue this discussion to talk about their #FamilyHistree of heart disease.

 This simple conversation takes ten minutes and has the potential to save your life, or the life of someone you love.